-Interest Income, Net-Interest income, net was \$0.7 million for the first quarter of 2008 and interest expense, net was \$0.1 million for the first quarter of 2009, respectively.
-The net decrease in interest income was primarily due to lower interest rates in 2009.
+Interest Income (Expense), Net - Interest income decreased \$0.4 million for the third quarter of 2009 as compared to the same period in 2008.
+Interest income decreased \$1.6 million for the first nine months ended September 30, 2009 as compared to the same period of 2008.
+The decrease is due to lower interest rates in 2009.

-Income Tax Expense-Our effective tax rate for 2009 was 40.1%, as compared to 39.4% in 2008.
-The effective tax rate for the first quarter of 2008 is lower than 2009 due to a change in expected tax expense in certain jurisdictions.
-One component of the increase in the effective tax rate for 2009 is primarily due to an increase in tax reserves.
+Income Tax Expense - Our year to date effective tax rate for 2009 was 39.0%, as compared to 38.4% in 2008.
+The increase in the effective tax rate for 2009 is primarily due to an increase in tax reserves.
 Adjustments to tax reserves are analyzed and adjusted quarterly as events occur to warrant such changes.
 Adjustments to tax reserves are a component of the effective tax rate.
-We currently estimate that our effective tax rate for 2009 will be between 38% and 40%.
+We currently estimate our effective tax rate for 2009 will be between 38% and 40%.

-Outlook-We expect that developing weakness in the underlying environment for non-residential activity will affect 2009 activity levels in our industry compared to 2008.
-Our backlog continues to be at solid levels but has been declining.
-Our primary emphasis for 2009 will be on execution including a focus on cost controls and efficient project and service performance at the unit level.
-Based on our backlog and the weakening economic conditions for our industry, we expect continued profitability in 2009, but expect lower profitability than we achieved in 2008.
+Outlook - We expect that developing weakness in the underlying environment for non-residential activity has and will continue to affect 2009 activity levels in our industry compared to 2008.
+Our backlog while still at solid levels by historical standards has been declining.
+Our primary emphasis for 2009 has been and continues to be on execution including a focus on cost controls and efficient project and service performance at the unit level.
+Based on our backlog and the weakening economic conditions for our industry, we expect continued profitability over the next twelve months, but we expect lower profitability than we achieved over the past twelve months as industry conditions continue to weaken.